natureandjeweltones/natureandjeweltones.github.io/README.md

 Welcome to Nature And Jewel Tones.

-We specialize in carefully selected new and pre-owned clothing, merino wool garments, shoes, bags, and accessories for both children and adults.
+We specialize in carefully selected new and pre-owned clothing, merino wool garments, shoes, bags, and accessories for adults and children, with an emphasis on quality materials, thoughtful presentation, and transparent item descriptions.

 ## About